nhsconnect/fgm-risk-indication-service/pages/development/development_messaging_architecture.md

 summary: "FGM Service Messaging API."
 ---

+{% include important.html content="Please note that the **'update' capability** is not currently available for those suppliers wishing to integrate FGM IS within their product offering.
+This will be kept under review by the NHS.
+Currently, the only functionality to be integrated into supplier systems is the **'view only' capability**." %}

 ## FGM-IS Spine 2 Interface Overview ##

 This section provides FGM implementers with an overview of the FGM Information Sharing System Spine 2 FHIR messaging interface also known as the 'FGM Service'.